 Evaluation of students moving from part C to part B and participation in transition planning conferences

 The district will participate in transition planning conferences, arranged by the local lead agency as designee of the part C lead agency for each student who may be eligible for preschool services.
 Transition plans will be designed to promote uninterrupted provision of appropriate services to the child.

-- The district will follow the procedures for obtaining consent and conducting an initial evaluation, if it determines that the student will be evaluated to determine eligibility for part B services.
+C. The district will follow the procedures for obtaining consent and conducting an initial evaluation and provide prior written notice of the decision, if it determines that the student will be evaluated to determine eligibility for part B services.

 The district will follow the procedures for timelines and evaluation requirements for students moving from part C to part B. However, students turning three who were previously determined eligible for early intervention services under Part C of IDEA, will be evaluated for initial eligibility for Special Education services under Part B of IDEA.
 The evaluation must be completed in enough time to develop an initial IEP by the date of the student’s third birthday.

 The purpose of the evaluation is to collect information about a student’s functional, developmental and academic skills and achievements from a variety of sources, to determine whether a student qualifies for Special Education and related services, and to develop an IEP.
 This includes information provided by the parent/guardian.
 All information gathered in this process is reviewed by the IEP team or other group of qualified professionals.

 The evaluation must be an individual assessment designed to determine:

 A. Whether the student is eligible for Special Education and any necessary related services; and,

 B. The nature and extent of Special Education and related services needed by the student, including information related to enabling the child to be involved in and progress in the general education curriculum.